-ASFII joined the Department of Environmental and Natural Resources (DENR) in celebrating the seascape's 25th Founding Anniversary on March 5, 2021.
-With the theme "Protected by the People, For the People", ASFII together with its subsidiary, Alliance MHI Properties, Inc., led DENR's activity of Baywide Coastal Cleanup at ASFII's Foreshore leased area.
+ASFII joined the Department of Environmental and Natural Resources (DENR) in celebrating the seascape's 26th Founding Anniversary on March 11, 2022.
+With the theme "SBPS Cared of the Future", ASFII together with its subsidiary, Alliance MHI Properties, Inc. and Big Glory Bay Salmon and Seafood Company, Inc., led DENR's activity of Baywide Coastal Cleanup at ASFII's Foreshore leased area.
+The activity is also participated by Allied Employees Multi-purpose Cooperative (AEMCO) an employees cooperative of ASFII.